cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Commit to `production` branch with `[deploy]` in the commit message.
 Automatic deploy will happen.
 After successful deploy start Grafana `./grafana/newproj/grafana_start.sh &`.
 - Or manually run `CUSTGRAFPATH=1 PG_PASS=...
 GET=1 GGET=1 IMPJSONS=1 ./devel/deploy_all.sh` script with correct env variables.
 - Go to `https://newproject.devstats.cncf.io` and change Grafana and PostgreSQL passwords (default deploy copies database from the test server, so it has test server credentials initially).
 - Reimport Home dashboard (which now contains link to a new project) on all existing projects.
+Follow SQLITE.md instructions to import multiple JSONs.

 ## To add a new project on the test server follow instructions: